-You should regularly analyze your business’ income statement, balance sheet and cash flow statement.
-These statements reveal your business’ financial health at a specific point in time, they provide insight into anticipated income and expenditures for an upcoming period and they allow you to evaluate overall profitability and performance.
+You should regularly analyze your business’ income statement, balance sheet, and cash flow statement.
+These statements reveal your business’ financial health at a specific point in time, they provide insight into anticipated income and expenditures for the upcoming period and they allow you to evaluate overall profitability and performance.
 All in all, staying informed will help you seize opportunities, make wise business decisions and discover any potential problems.

 Automate Repetitive Tasks